eljonny/TestCPP/README.md

  - Select your desired build configuration (Debug or Release)
  - Right click on the TestFramework project
  - Move to the Custom Targets... context menu option
- - Click cmake
+ - Click cmake (or for Release builds where you actually want to deploy the library, cmake-rls or cmake-nost-rls)

-In the Custom Targets... context menu option there are also ctest, cpack, clean, and clang-tidy targets, which will, respectively:
+In the Custom Targets... context menu option there are also, depending on the build configuration chose, ctest, cpack, clean, clang-tidy, cmake-nost-rls, and cmake-rls targets, which will, respectively:
- - Run the test suite for the library and (if the Debug configuration is selected) generate code coverage reports for the library code.
+ - Run the test suite for the library and, if the Debug configuration is selected, generate code coverage reports for the library code.
  - Create binary and/or source packages (depending on the build configuration selected), and if you're on a Linux distro that supports building RPM and/or DEB packages, will build those too.